willwtang/sentimize/PRESS-RELEASE.md

  -->

 ## Heading ##
-  > Analyze video to show people's emotions.
+  > Interview your candidates with everything all in one place.
   Name the product in a way the reader (i.e. your target customers) will understand.

 ## Sub-Heading ##
-  > Learn more about the person you are video chatting.
+  > We have a calendar, emotions analysis app, video chat, and editable code box.
   Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

 ## Summary ##
-  > Video chatting platform for you and your friends.
-Sentimize will show you data on how your friend's are feeling during your video chat.
+  > Interview app for coding interviews.
   Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

 ## Problem ##
-  > No access or record to analyze the video chat.
+  > No all in one solution for online interviews.
   Describe the problem your product solves.

 ## Solution ##
-  > Show and save data on video chats on people's emotions.
+  > Put together calendar, notes, transcript, and everything in one place.
   Describe how your product elegantly solves the problem.

 ## Quote from You ##
-  > Sentimize allows you to gain more information about whoever you video chat with.
+  > Sentiview allows you to interview anyone on one app.
   A quote from a spokesperson in your company.

 ## How to Get Started ##